kaiuri/nvim-juliana/README.md

 ## Pull Requests

-Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style for your commits, that's basically it.
+Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style for your commits, that's it.